open-telemetry/opentelemetry-js/doc/metrics.md

 The postfixed `_total` get automatically to the instrument name for each counter instrument when the measurements are getting exported in the Prometheus format.
-In the above example you see that we access our `/` endpoint six times.
+In the above example you see that we accessed our `/` endpoint six times.

 ## Acquiring a Meter

-In OpenTelemetry, Metrics measurement operations are performed using methods on a _meter_.
+In OpenTelemetry, Instruments that allow for measurement operations are acquired through a _meter_.
 You can get a meter by calling [`getMeter`](https://open-telemetry.github.io/opentelemetry-js-api/classes/metricsapi.html#getmetrics) on the global meter provider. `getMeter` takes the name and version of the application or library acquiring the meter, and provides a meter which can be used to create instruments.

 ```typescript
 import { metrics } from '@opentelemetry/api-metrics';